yannick-beot-sp/vscode-sailpoint-identitynow/README.md

 ## Notification templates

 The extension lists the notification templates of a tenant in the tree view.
-Opening a template shows its JSON.
+Opening a template shows its JSON; saving it updates the template in the tenant.

 For e-mail templates, the **Edit body (HTML)** action opens just the `body` as a standalone HTML document, auto-formatted (block structure only, so the rendered e-mail is never changed) with a live preview rendered beside the editor.
+Saving writes the body back.
 Use **Preview body** to open the preview on its own.

-Notification templates are **read-only** for now: the ISC API does not reliably return the full template body, so saving is disabled to avoid truncating it.

 Related settings: `vscode-sailpoint-identitynow.notificationTemplates.formatBodyOnOpen`, `vscode-sailpoint-identitynow.notificationTemplates.previewBodyOnOpen`.